Stéphane Guivarc'h: International career

-In the Last 16 against Paraguay he came on in the 76th minute for his Auxerre teammate Bernard Diomede.
-France won 1–0 after extra-time with a golden-goal from Laurent Blanc.
-Guivarc'h was booked in the quarter-final against Italy and substituted in the 65th minute with Christian Karembeu for Thierry Henry and David Trezeguet.
-France won on penalties when the game finished 0–0 after extra-time.
+In the round of 16 against Paraguay he was substituted on in the 76th minute for his Auxerre teammate Bernard Diomède; France went on to win the match 1–0 after extra-time with a Golden goal from Laurent Blanc.
+Guivarc'h was yellow carded in the quarter-final against Italy and substituted in the 65th minute along with Christian Karembeu for Thierry Henry and David Trezeguet; France would win the match on penalties following a 0–0 draw after extra-time.
 In the semi-final versus Croatia Guivarc'h was again substituted for Trezeguet in the 68th minute as France won 2–1.

-In the final against Brazil he was substituted in the 66th minute for Christophe Dugarry as France won 3–0.
+Guivarc'h would start in the final against Brazil and was substituted off in the 66th minute for Christophe Dugarry as France won 3–0.